bparanj/crystal/programming/iac/docs/experiments/git.md

 If deploying code from a customer's repository to their server using GitHub Actions, the workflow setup would be similar to what was described.
 However, the focus should be on securely managing access:

-- **Encourage Secure Practices**: Guide customers on setting up their GitHub Actions workflows securely, including storing sensitive information like SSH keys or deployment credentials in GitHub Secrets.
+- **Encourage Secure Practices**: Guide customers on setting up their GitHub Actions workflows securely,  storing sensitive information like SSH keys or deployment credentials in GitHub Secrets.

 - **Access Tokens for Checkout**: If your product automates the setup of GitHub Actions workflows in customer repositories, use an access token with the appropriate scope (`repo` for private repositories) in the `actions/checkout` step.